Daylight Saving Time Begins March 10: Where to Travel to Avoid the Time Change

 While the "fall back, spring forward" practice is designed to take advantage of daylight hours and conserve energy, it wasn't always an American tradition.

-It all started during World War I when the federal government wanted to conserve energy and make better use of daylight hours for the war effort.
-It wasn't until 1966, with the Uniform Time Act, that Daylight Saving Time in the US was standardized.
+It all started during World War I as part of the Standard Time Act, to reduce fuel consumption and make better use of daylight for the war effort.
+It wasn't until Uniform Time Act of 1966 that Daylight Saving Time in the U.S. was standardized.
 It's changed several times since then.
 In 2007, Daylight Saving Time was extended one month with the 2005 Energy Policy Act.

 Did you know?